-Pep Guardiola is considered one of the best football managers ever.
+Pep Guardiola is widely regarded as one of the greatest football managers in history.

-He was born in Barcelona in 1971.
-He began playing as a midfielder for Barcelona and played 47 times for the Spanish national team.
+Born in Barcelona in 1971, he started his career as a midfielder, representing Barcelona and earning 47 caps for the Spanish national team.

 8. El Cid

-El Cid is a Spanish national hero who fought for Spain under the reign of Alfonso VII against the Arab conquistadors.
+El Cid is revered as a Spanish national hero, who valiantly defended Spain under the rule of Alfonso VII against the Arab conquerors.

 7. Rafael Nadal

-Rafael Nadal is by far the most famous tennis player in Spain.
+Undoubtedly, Rafael Nadal stands as the most renowned tennis player in Spain.

 6. Antoni Gaudí

-Antoni Gaudí was a Spanish architect born in Barcelona in 1852.
+Antoni Gaudí, a Spanish architect, was born in Barcelona in 1852.

-Gaudí died in 1926 while still working on La Sagrada Familia and the building remains unfinished to this day.
+Tragically, Gaudí passed away in 1926 while still engrossed in the construction of La Sagrada Familia, which remains incomplete to this very day.